-3. Streets and public facilities existing or proposed are adequate to serve all uses permitted when property is reclassified; and
+3. Streets and public facilities existing or proposed are adequate to serve all uses permitted when the property is reclassified; and

-The proposed zoning map and text amendments to the Mission Boulevard form-based codes would refine and update the existing development standards and land use regulations for the corridor to be consistent with the adopted goals, policies and designations of the Hayward 2040 General Plan with respect to development intensity, density, and envisioned land uses.
-The new Mission Boulevard Code does not directly require the creation of new streets and/or public facilities; rather, the Code emphasizes providing multi-modal transportation options and pedestrian/bicycle connectivity (onsite and off-site) throughout the corridor and large key development sites.
-Development standards have been established within the form-based code update for new non-residential development to be oriented toward the public frontage with articulated entrances, storefront windows, and attractive landscaping to encourage and promote walkability, bicycle mobility and the use of mass transit to reduce the overall use of personal, single-occupancy vehicle trips and overall greenhouse gas emissions.
+The Zoning Map and Text Amendments would refine and update the existing development standards and land use regulations for the corridor to be consistent with the adopted goals, policies and designations of the Hayward 2040 General Plan with respect to development intensity, density, and envisioned land uses.
+The updated Mission Boulevard Code does not directly require the creation of new streets and/or public facilities; rather, the Code emphasizes providing multi-modal transportation options and pedestrian/bicycle connectivity (on-site and off-site) throughout the corridor and large key development sites.
+Development standards have been established within the form-based code update for new non-residential development to be oriented toward the public frontage with articulated entrances, storefront windows, and attractive landscaping to encourage and promote walkability, bicycle mobility and the use of mass transit to reduce the overall use of personal, singleoccupancy vehicle trips and overall greenhouse gas emissions.
 The updates to the Code also focus on prioritizing density most adjacent to major transit hubs such as the Hayward and South Hayward BART stations to further support the utilization of mass transit versus dependence on automobiles resulting in congestion along the corridor.
-Overall, the existing street circulation network and public facilities are deemed adequate to serve all proposed residential and nonresidential developments and land uses with the proposed zoning map and text amendment updates.
+Overall, the existing street circulation network and public facilities are deemed adequate to serve all proposed residential and non-residential developments and land uses with the proposed zoning map and text amendment updates.